bright/new-www/content/blog/custom-pos-integration-what-you-should-know-about-pos-system-integration.md

 The number of hardware devices used in restaurants and retail stores continues to grow.
 Modern POS systems must integrate with various devices such as contactless payment terminals, receipt and kitchen printers, barcode scanners, scales, and tablets.
 Ensuring reliable communication between the POS and each device is essential for smooth, uninterrupted operations.

-### Challenge 1: compatibility across diverse hardware
+### Challenge 1: Compatibility across diverse hardware

 Restaurants often use a mix of hardware—like printers, tablets, and barcode scanners—from different manufacturers.
 Integrating these devices into one POS system is challenging due to varied SDKs, communication protocols (e.g., Bluetooth, Wi-Fi), and inconsistent reliability.

 **Solution**: A custom integration framework to support more types of devices (e.g., Epson, Star, Sunmi) with unified communication layer for handling various SDKs and protocols.

-### Challenge 2: maintaining a reliable connection with multiple printers simultaneously
+### Challenge 2: Maintaining a reliable connection with multiple printers simultaneously

 Restaurant employees often needed to print receipts for clients while also printing meal orders for the kitchen.